DanQUlXOTE/bp_config_updater/README.md

---out                 Output YAML path for dry-run            (default: <config>-new.yaml) --api-key-env         Env var holding the API key             (default: BINDPLANE_API_KEY) --user / --pass       Basic-auth credentials (alternative to API key) --skip-tls-verify     Skip TLS cert verification (lab only) --windows-domain      Optional shared Windows domain to set on every new source --input               Load configuration from a local YAML file instead of the API
+--out                 Output YAML path for dry-run            (default: <config>-new.yaml) --api-key-env         Env var holding the API key             (default: BINDPLANE_API_KEY) --user / --pass       Basic-auth credentials (alternative to API key) --pass-env            Env var holding the basic-auth password (safer than --pass) --skip-tls-verify     Skip TLS cert verification (lab only) --windows-domain      Optional shared Windows domain to set on every new source --input               Load configuration from a local YAML file instead of the API